Guinea votes in long-delayed parliamentary election

-CONAKRY (Reuters) - Guinea voted on Saturday in a parliamentary election touted as the completion of its transition to democracy after a 2008 military coup and the end to decades of political instability.
+CONAKRY, Sept 28 (Reuters) - Guineans voted on Saturday in a parliamentary election to complete its transition to democracy after a 2008 military coup and end decades of political instability.

 The election, two years overdue, is the first democratic parliamentary vote since independence from France in 1958.
 A disputed result could reignite ethnic and political violence that has killed dozens in the run-up to voting.